 How do you know if you are a non-voting member?

 If you haven’t spotted yourself yet, you may be one of the non-voting organizations we work with — these fall into four Member Types: Sponsoring Organizations, Sponsored Organizations, Service Providers and Metadata Users.

 As a non-voting organization, you may still register content with us, but you either don’t create and disseminate the content yourselves, or you’re already represented by a voting organization.
 Non-voting organizations also include those whose only relationship with us is to make use of our metadata.

 As a Sponsoring Organization (formerly known as a Sponsoring Affiliate), you don’t create and disseminate content yourself, but you do register content with us on behalf of your Sponsored Members — preferably using distinct DOI prefixes for each member.
 You also often look after their administrative, technical, billing and language support needs.
-You’ll pay us an annual fee based on the publishing revenue of all your members, and deposit fees for all new DOIs.
+You’ll pay us an annual fee based on the publishing revenue of all your members, and Content Registration fees for all new DOIs.
 You might charge the members you work with for this service.
 You also provide support and promotion of our services and activities.

 As a Sponsored Organization (formerly known as a Sponsored Member), you do create and disseminate content yourself, but you don’t register your own content.
 This is done by a Sponsoring Member, and as they have the member vote, you can’t have one too.
 For this reason, we’ve removed the word “Member” from your title, to make your voting position clearer.
 Of course, your Sponsoring Member needs to represent your needs too when voting, so make sure you make them known!